 X-ray and Neutron Science

-Our activities are a combination of materials preparation, experimental studies with X-rays, neutrons, and other techniques, numerical modeling and analytical theory.
+Our activities are a combination of materials preparation, experimental studies with neutrons, X-rays and other techniques, numerical modeling and analytical theory.
 In addition, we contribute to the development of hardware and software to ESS and MAX-IV.

 X-ray and Neutron Science is a section with about 40 researchers, working closely to other sections at the Niels Bohr Institute, other institutes at the University of Copenhagen, X-ray and neutron facilities around the world, and a number of other international partners.